SungwookLE/udacity_behavioral_cloning/writeup_report.md

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 8 as evidenced by history_object plot.
+The ideal number of epochs was 5 as evidenced by history_object plot.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+![alt text][image8]

 ### Simulation